 Section 2.
 Divisions of the Academy may be formed by groups of Academy members whose common interests require that these groups establish an additional organizational structure within the over-all structure of the Academy.
 Each Division may establish its own bylaws for the purpose of conducting business; the provisions of such bylaws must be consistent in content and intent with the Academy's Constitution.
 Formation of any Division within the Academy must be approved by the Executive and Policy Committees.
 Currently the Nebraska Association of Teachers of Science (NATS) is a Division of the Academy.

 Section 3.
 Organizations whose activities and interests are closely associated with those of the Academy, AAAS, or NAAS may be designated as AFFILIATED or PARTICIPATING SOCIETIES.
+The Nebraska Junior Academy of Sciences (NJAS) is a participating society.

 Section 4.
 There shall be one or more Sections of the COLLEGIATE ACADEMY as authorized by the Executive and Policy Committees.

-Section 5.
-There shall be one or more Sections of the JUNIOR ACADEMY as authorized by the Executive and Policy Committees.

 ARTICLE VII